Hooks: Deterministic Policy Enforcement for Claude Code Teams

 exit 0

-Claude tries to deploy to production.
-Your hook transparently adds --dry-run.
-The deploy runs, but safely.
-Claude doesn't even realize the hook ran.
-No friction.
-Complete safety.
+Claude tries to deploy to production; your hook transparently adds --dry-run.
+The deploy runs, but safely, and Claude doesn't even realize it intervened.
+Test input modification thoroughly before you rely on it.

-With allowManagedHooksOnly: true, you ensure that user-installed plugins can't install their own hooks to bypass your security gates.
+That kills the obvious workaround — spinning up a subagent to go around the hooks.
+There is no around.
+And with allowManagedHooksOnly: true, user-installed plugins can't register their own hooks to bypass your gates.
 Only managed hooks run.
-Controlled.
-Deterministic.

 Governing Hooks Centrally